BEAT THE HEAT: Some Tips On How To Chill Out This Summer In Denver

 Denver doesn’t suffer from the stifling summer heat that other big cities do, but there are bound to be a few days in June, July and August where you’ll be ready for a cool and refreshing activity.

 Every summer, thousands flock to Water World and Elitch Gardens' Island Kingdom, looking to beat the heat, relax – and ride some serious waterslides.

 - Water World's Zoomerang is a half pipe water slide almost four stories high.
 Climb into a single-, double- or triple-person inner tube, take a deep breath and plunge over the edge for a free-falling sensation.
 There are also plenty of family-friendly rides and chilled out pools to laze about in.

-- Island Kingdom is part of the famed Elitch Gardens Amusement Park, located in downtown Denver.
+- Island Kingdom is part of the famed Elitch Gardens Theme and Water Park, located in downtown Denver.
 One admission price will get you into the Elitch’s, where you can work up a sweat riding dozens of wild roller coasters, and then cool off by going for a swim, and hurtling down a number of wet and wild water slides.

 City Parks & Lakes